Hit by pitch: Records

-Korea Baseball Organization third baseman Choi Jeong holds the Korean Baseball Organization hit by pitch record with 348.
+Korea Baseball Organization third baseman Choi Jeong holds the Korean Baseball Organization hit by pitch record with 360.
 It is also the world record.
 The all-time record for a player being hit by a pitch in MLB is held by Hughie Jennings, who was hit by 287 pitches between 1891 and 1903.
 The modern-era record is held by Craig Biggio of the Houston Astros, who had 285 as of the end of the 2007 season when he retired.
 Prior to Biggio, the modern-era record belonged to Don Baylor, who was hit 267 times.

 The all-time single-season record also belongs to Jennings, who was hit 51 times during the 1896 season.
 Ron Hunt of the 1971 Montreal Expos was hit 50 times during that year, the modern-era record.
 The single-game record is three, held by numerous players.

 The all-time record for pitchers is held by Gus Weyhing with 277 (1887–1901).
 The modern-era career pitching record for most hit batsmen is 205 by Hall-of-Famer Walter Johnson.
 The season record is 54 by Phil Knell in 1891, and the game record is six, held by Ed Knouff and John Grimes.
 On September 1, 2021, Austin Adams became the first pitcher hitting batters 20 or more times with 120 or less IPs in a season.
 Ed Doheny hit batters 22 times in 133.2 IP in 1900.

-A total of ten MLB players have been hit twice in a single inning; three in American League games, six in National League games, and one in an interleague game:
+A total of eleven MLB players have been hit twice in a single inning; three in American League games, six in National League games, and two in an interleague game: